General Academic Policies

 Summa cum laude (with highest distinction) - Students who earn a minimum GPA of 3.9.

-Students must earn the designated GPA on work taken at CLU and on all combined CLU and other college work attempted.
-They must also have completed at least 30 graded semester credits at CLU in order to be considered for honors.
+Students must earn the designated GPA on work taken at Cal Lutheran and on all combined Cal Lutheran and other college work attempted.
+They must also have completed at least 30 graded semester credits at Cal Lutheran in order to be considered for honors.

 Honors recognition for the graduation ceremony is based on GPA and credits completed through the last graded semester.
 Honors designation on the student’s permanent record is based on final semester records.